-PoE Warning Event Settings
+PoE Warning Event Setting

 Since industrial Ethernet devices are often located at the endpoints of a system, these devices do not always know what is happening elsewhere on the network.
 This means that a PoE port connected to a PD must provide system administrators with real-time alarm messages.
 Even when control engineers are out of the control room for an extended period of time, they can still be informed of the status of the PD almost instantaneously when exceptions occur.
-The PoE Ethernet switch supports different methods for warning engineers automatically, including SNMP trap, email, and relay output.
-It also supports two digital inputs to integrate sensors into your system to automate alarms using email and relay output.
-The PoE warning event settings are on the System Event Settings page.
+The PoE Ethernet Switch supports different methods for warning engineers automatically, such as SNMP trap, email, and relay output.
+It also supports two digital inputs to integrate sensors into your system to automate alarm using email and relay output.